algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x3e
 - Stack: ..., A: uint64 &rarr; ..., any
 - Ath scratch space value.
 All scratch spaces are 0 at program start.
-- Availability: v5
+- Introduced In: v5

 ## stores

 - Bytecode: 0x3f
 - Stack: ..., A: uint64, B &rarr; ...
 - store B to the Ath scratch space
-- Availability: v5
+- Introduced In: v5

 ## bnz